The commander of the Criminal Investigation Division is:

 Criminal Investigations/Detective Bureau (CIDB)

 The Criminal Investigations/Detective Bureau investigate all adult and juvenile criminal offenses that are reported.
 The Detective Bureau is staffed with men and women who are specially trained to conduct criminal investigations.
 Detectives continually receive training to assist in their investigative duties and enhance their skills.
-Investigated complaints either come in directly by telephone or in-person.
-CIDB investigates all incidents of burglary, robbery aggravated assault, fraud, theft, homicide, sexual assault, arson and all other offenses against people and property.
+Investigated complaints either come indirectly by telephone or in-person.
+CIDB investigates all incidents of burglary, robbery aggravated assault, fraud, theft, homicide, sexual assault, arson, and all other offenses against people and property.
 The Detective Bureau's primary responsibility is to conduct follow-up investigations of all adult and juvenile criminal matters referred to them by the Patrol Division.
-Detectives also conduct their own investigations by developing and maintaining sources of intelligence regarding criminal activity occurring within town.
+Detectives also conduct their own investigations by developing and maintaining sources of intelligence regarding criminal activity occurring within the town.
 The Detective Bureau also works closely with neighboring agencies as well as the Passaic County Prosecutor's Office, N.J.
-State Police, FBI, DEA, US Postal Inspectors, Office of Homeland Security and US Secret Service regarding investigations or criminal matters that may impact our service clientele.
+State Police, FBI, DEA, US Postal Inspectors, Office of Homeland Security, and US Secret Service regarding investigations or criminal matters that may impact our service clientele.

 The work is varied in the Criminal Investigative/Detective Bureau (CIDB), from investigating crimes to conducting administrative background investigations for police applicants, investigations regarding general licensing purposes and liquor establishments to the responsibility for maintaining the storage of all evidence, weapons, contraband, and seized property in the Police Property Room.